IsaacLatta/CGI-Web-Server/README.md

 ## Features

-- **GET/HEAD and POST Methods**: Supports retrieval of static resources and execution of server-side scripts.
+- **GET, HEAD, POST, and OPTIONS Methods**: Supports retrieval of static resources and execution of server-side scripts.
 - **Middleware Pipeline**: Modular middleware processing for tasks such as logging, error handling, authentication, and request parsing.
 - **Dynamic Content Execution**: Executes scripts in response to POST requests using POSIX system calls.
 - **SSL Support**: Optional HTTPS support using OpenSSL.